Dominican Day Parade: Parade and Related Events

 A gala is held on the second Friday in August before Sunday's parade.

-Locations of the gala will vary. visit dominicanparade.org for information.
+Visit: https:NatDDP.org for information.

 A scholarship awards banquet takes place in the fall.

 Mission

 The newly formed Dominican Day Parade, Inc. is a nonprofit 501 (c) 3, non-partisan organization in formation that organizes the annual parade and festivities.
 The organization strives to provide an understanding of the heritage and contributions of the Dominican community in America and throughout the world.
 The mission of the Dominican Day Parade, Inc. is to celebrate the richness of the Dominican culture, folklore and popular traditions.

 Themes

 The parade’s theme for 2015 is Education and Economic Empowerment.
 The organization recognizes the lack of resources for youth that seek a formal education.
 For that reason, Dominican Day Parade, Inc. has set a goal of creating a $250,000 Scholarship Fund.
 The fund, the first of its kind in the recent history of the parade, will help pay for education that will, in turn, economically empower young Dominicans throughout the United States.